dotnet/csharplang/proposals/ranges.md

 var multiDimensional = list[1..2, ..]   // list[Range.Create(1, 2), Range.All]
 ```

+Moreover, `System.Index` should have an implicit conversion from `System.Int32`, in order not to need to overload for mixing integers and indexes over multi-dimensional signatures.

 ## Workarounds

 For prototyping reasons, and since runtime/framework collections will not have support for such indexers, the compiler will finally look for the following extension method when doing overload resolution: